nus-cs2113-AY2122S1/ip/docs/README.md

 ### Getting Started
 1. Ensure you have Java 11 or above installed in your Computer.
-2. Download the latest IzzIbot.jar.
+2. Download the latest iP.jar.
 3. Copy the file into an empty folder.
+4. Open a command window in that folder.
-4. Run the command `java -jar {filename}.jar e.g., java -jar IzzIbot.jar`
+5. Run the command `java -jar iP.jar`
-5. The first run will create a new storage file `IzziBot_data` and terminate.
+6. The first run will create a new storage file `IzziBot_data` and terminate.
-6. Repeat step 4 to use IzzIbot.
+7. Repeat step 5 to use IzzIbot.

 ### Add a `Task`
 Adds a `Task` of one of three types - `Todo`, `Deadline` or `Event` to the task manager.